WalletScrutiny/WalletScrutinyCom/_hardware/cerber.md

 ## Interface

-Interestingly, with a bit of searching, we were able to find a few [pictures of the device](https://twitter.com/BitcoinWalletz/status/1463806581590482947).

-Interestingly, this picture displays an OLED screen which tells the user to visit Trezor.io/start.
+Interestingly, with a bit of searching, we were able to find a few [pictures of the device](https://twitter.com/BitcoinWalletz/status/1463806581590482947), one of which displays an OLED screen which tells the user to visit trezor.io/start.

 ## Reproducibility